receiving shipments with lot ids

-Receiving Shipments With Lot IDs
+Receiving Shipments with Lot IDs

 If you want to keep track of lots, batches, or expiration dates within Finale, it is optimal to be receiving shipments with lot IDs when the product arrive at the loading dock.
 This process is ideal using a barcode scanner to scan and record the lot id or lot number.